In this article

 The ERA recognises that there are some fair reasons for dismissing employees.
 One prominent example of this is capability.

-- the size and administrative resources of the employer;
+- Size and administrative resources of the employer

-- the nature of the employee’s illness, the prospects of the employee returning to work and the likelihood of the recurrence of the illness;
+- Nature of the employee’s illness, the prospects of the employee returning to work, and the likelihood of the recurrence of the illness

-- the effect of the absences on the rest of the workforce; and,
+- Effect of the absences on the rest of the workforce

 Due to these complexities, employers should take legal advice before attempting to dismiss an employee on long-term sickness.